Jeff Duncan (politician): Health care

-Duncan supported the full repeal of the Affordable Care Act, voting on numerous occasions to repeal it in full or in part.
+Duncan supported the full repeal of the Affordable Care Act (ACA), voting on numerous occasions to repeal it in full or in part.
 He supports replacing the ACA with free-market solutions, having cosponsored legislation to expand health savings accounts, make all health care spending tax-deductible, supporting Christian charity health plans, and creating association health plans.

 Immigration

-Duncan opposes amnesty for undocumented immigrants.
+Duncan opposes amnesty for illegal immigrants.
 He believes border security is a constitutional responsibility of the federal government.
 Duncan supports the construction of a border wall with physical fencing, surveillance technology, and increased border patrol agents on the ground.
 In February 2017, he introduced the Terrorist Deportation Act (H.R.
 844), which makes it harder for suspected terrorists to come to the U.S. and easier to remove those already here.
 Duncan is also a co-sponsor of "Goodlatte/McCaul", H.R.
 4760, which requires mandatory E-verify, makes it a crime to overstay a visa, eliminates chain migration, ends the diversity lottery, and creates an agricultural worker visa program.

 Duncan voted against the Fairness for High-Skilled Immigrants Act of 2019 which would amend the Immigration and Nationality Act to eliminate the per-country numerical limitation for employment-based immigrants, to increase the per-country numerical limitation for family-sponsored immigrants, and for other purposes.

 Duncan voted against the Further Consolidated Appropriations Act of 2020 which authorizes DHS to nearly double the available H-2B visas for the remainder of FY 2020.

 Duncan voted against the Consolidated Appropriations Act (H.R.
 1158), which effectively prohibits Immigration and Customs Enforcement from cooperating with the Department of Health and Human Services to detain or remove illegal alien sponsors of Unaccompanied Alien Children.